 We can find many advantages related to flavour and aroma when the temperature of the meat is warmer before cooking it.
 But some side-effects can persuade you to do it:

 Meat does not shrink

-Cooking a cut of steak, most of the time means we will see how a big steak turns fast into a small piece.
+Cooking a cut of steak, most of the time means we see how a big steak turns fast into a small piece.
 This happens when meat begins the dehydration process.
-The high temperature difference between the inside and outside of a steak, or another cut, will make it less juicy.
+The high-temperature difference between the inside and outside of a steak, or another cut, will make it less juicy.
 Something that will not happen if we leave the steak outside the refrigerator before cooking.

 Another side effect of dehydration when we don’t temper meat is our cut will probably dry out.
 Meat juices inside can not react when we cook cold meat.
 We need room temperature for a juicy and tender steak.
 If you want to cook a tasty, delicious pork tenderloin in your oven, keeping all the flavors, you need to take it out of the refrigerator one hour before.

 As we said before, meat is not at the right temperature when we take it out from the fridge.
 Therefore, meat does not cook evenly and this affects meat tenderness and how digestive the cut is.
 We will feel bloating after a meal and digestion will take longer.
 When the meat is cooked after reaching the right temperature, we improve our digestive process.